 For all other databases or if you are looking for an alternative to SSRS then you can look at the following links:

-Two good listing of reporting tools with some options to compare can be found at:
+Two good listings of reporting tools with some options to compare can be found at:

 One feature you should look for is the ability to link directly to a specific report including passing specific report parameters.

-Once you have setup a Web Based report server, it is a simple matter to link directly to the server from dbFront.
+Once you have set up a report server, it is a simple matter to link directly to the server from dbFront.
 For instructions on linking to external resources see: Action Buttons.

 For a complete listing of the reporting options in dbFront you can see: Reporting